-But if you are fortunate and your story grabs an agent, you will get a lot of professional help in preparing your book for publication.
-All you really have to do is write and write extremely well.
+But if you are fortunate and your story grabs an agent, you will get a lot of professional help preparing your book for publication.

 This is the dream for most new novelists.

 Self-publishing is quick and simple.
-Just click a few buttons, upload your Word file and cover, and you are instantly a published author.
+Just click a few buttons, upload your Word file and cover, and instantly become an author.
 But of what?

 It’s the opposite of what cream does; it will head quite naturally in the wrong direction.

-Self-publishing is by its own two words, about managing everything involved in the publishing process, yourself.
+Self-publishing is, in its own two words, about managing everything involved in the publishing process, yourself.